-This course is the second part of Introduction to Psychology.
+This course is one of two parts of Introduction to Psychology.
 Along with PSYA01, this course provides students with an overview of the foundational aspects of psychological science.
-In PSYA02, we will continue covering some of the basic building blocks of psychology, such as intelligence, emotion, social psychology, and personality.
+In PSYA02, we will cover some of the basic building blocks of psychology, such as intelligence, emotion, social psychology, and personality.
 We'll also spend some time discussing developmental change across the lifespan.
 Finally, we'll finish the term by exploring atypical patterns in psychology, including psychological disorders and the treatment of them.